shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 Shadow includes a **pre-built topology file** installed to `~/.shadow/share/topology.graphml.xml` (or `your/prefix/share`).
 You may modify `shadow.config.xml` to use the path to `~/.shadow/share/topology.graphml.xml` instead of embedding a topology as is done in `resource/examples/shadow.config.xml`.

 You may want to customize the topology **vertices** and **edges** to include your own network characteristics.
-The format of all of the attributes and acceptable values for the topology is described on the [[Topology format]] page.
+The format of all of the attributes and acceptable values for the topology is described on the [network configuration](3-Simulation-Customization#Network-configuration) page.

 ## The log file